- About the programme

-The practical aspiration of the programme is create enduring works of contemporary art in the urban environment.
+The practical aspiration of the programme is to create enduring works of contemporary art in the urban environment.
 The programme’s curator is art historian Helēna Demakova.

-In 2013, “Riga Smiles”, a competition - exhibition was held showcasing art works in the urban environment (proposals were submitted by 12 Latvian artists).
+In 2013, “Riga Smiles”, a competition - exhibition was held showcasing art works in the urban environment (13 Latvian artists participated).
 In 2014, it was followed by the competition “On the Bench!”
 (14 Latvian artists participated) and another competition - exhibition “Riga Smiles Again” (works were submitted by 10 Latvian artists).
 The Foundation undertakes to gradually install jury-recommended award-winning works in Riga’s urban environment.

-The first three works were unveiled in Riga in 2014: Ojārs Pētersons’ environmental design object “The Large Vase ¾” outside the National Library of Latvia, Brigita Zelča – Aispure and Sandis Aispurs’ object “Still Life” (video) in the University of Latvia’s Botanical Garden and Ēriks Božis’ object “Benches” on Bastejkalns.
+In 2014, the first three works were unveiled in Riga: Ojārs Pētersons’ environmental design object “The Large Vase ¾” outside the National Library of Latvia, Brigita Zelča – Aispure and Sandis Aispurs’ object “Still Life” in the University of Latvia’s Botanical Garden and Ēriks Božis’ object “Benches” on Bastejkalns.

-In 2015, Riga’s urban environment were augmented by Brigita Zelča – Aispure’s object “The Edge”, Ieva Rubeze’s art object “Sculpture “The Ghost” at Trokšņu Street and Liene Mackus’ “Lion of Riga” on Krišjāņa Valdemāra Street next to the “Mākslas muzejs” (“Art Museum”) public transport stop.
+In 2015, Riga’s urban environment was augmented by Brigita Zelča – Aispure’s object “The Edge”, Ieva Rubeze’s art object “Sculpture “The Ghost” at Trokšņu Street and Liene Mackus’ “Lion of Riga” on Krišjāņa Valdemāra Street next to the “Mākslas muzejs” (“Art Museum”) public transport stop.

 In 2017, in its turn, Aigars Bikše’s permanent environmental art object "The Girl with the Shoe" has been unveiled at the University of Latvia’s Botanical Garden.